Rhinemann/mage-hack/Core.md

 Attributes represent raw ability and essential traits every character possesses.

-Attributes serve as the second of the three Prime Sets used in every roll.
+Attributes serve as the second of the three Prime Sets used in every roll, rated from d4 to d12.

 The nine Attributes are split into three categories: Physical, Social, Mental.